 Posted by BookerTalk

-We’re back in the land of the Celts for the choice of our next country in The View From Here series on literature from around the world.
+We’re in the land of the Celts for our next country in The Insider’s Guide to literature from around the world.
 Our featured country is Scotland where our guide is Joanne who blogs at PortobelloBookBlog.

 Let’s meet Joanne

 A lot of people probably don’t realise that Edinburgh has a seaside as it is probably better known for tourist attractions such as Edinburgh Castle, Holyrood Palace and the Royal Yacht Brittania.

 I’ve always lived in Edinburgh though was born and brought up in Leith, now famous thanks to The Proclaimers’ Sunshine on Leith or infamous thanks to Irvine Welsh’s Trainspotting.